Middleware

 Note

-If the AJAX request has custom headers, you need to add the custom headers to theAccess-Control-Allow-Headers
+If the AJAX request customizes header fields, it is necessary to add this custom header field to theAccess-Control-Allow-Headers

-field in the middleware, otherwise it will reportRequest header field XXXX is not allowed by Access-Control-Allow-Headers in preflight response.
+in the middleware; otherwise, it will reportRequest header field XXXX is not allowed by Access-Control-Allow-Headers in preflight response.

 Explanation

-- Middleware is divided into global middleware, application middleware (only effective in multi-application mode, see Multi-Application), and route middleware.
+- Middleware is divided into global middleware, application middleware (application middleware is only effective in multi-application mode, refer to Multi-application), and route middleware.

-in the middleware to achieve similar functionality to controller middleware). - The middleware configuration file is located at
+- The middleware configuration file is located in

 config/middleware.php